FreeRADIUS/wiki.freeradius.org/version4/notes.md

 * here's a new queue for you
 * please check the queue
 * I'm going to stop busy-polling the queue, please signal me when there's data in it
+  - how does it know that the other end received the signal?
+* please stop polling the queue
 * the queue should be deleted

 The recipient will always keep a copy of the queue, and will get